menu icon

 If you're making these for a tailgate or Super Bowl party, cut into footballs instead of squares.
 See the tips and tricks section above for how to do this.

-This post was updated in November 2021 with new photos and additional information about the recipe.
+This post was updated in November 2021 with additional information about the recipe and in February 2024 with new photos.

 • Facebook